Lab Members

 Dr. Jaime Sanchez Meza graduated from Autonomous University of Nayarit, Mexico in 2013 with a Biological and Pharmaceutical Chemist degree.
 Dr. Jaime obtained his Ph.D. in Molecular Biology in Medicine at the University of Guadalajara, Mexico in March 2023, where he developed an in vivo model of hepatocarcinogenesis.
 His current research is developing new therapeutic strategies against the Hepatitis C Virus.

-Dr. Karim Mouzannar started his scientific journey at Université Saint-Joseph in Lebanon with a B.S. in Biochemistry.
-He then traveled to Paris and earned a M.S. in Molecular and Cellular Biology from Université Pierre et Marie Curie.
-Afterwards, he went to the infectiology research hub of Lyon and pursued a PhD. in Virology from Université Claude Bernard.
-His work identified the bile acid nuclear receptor, FXR alpha, as a proviral host factor for Hepatitis B Virus that is inhibited by ligands in vitro and in vivo.
-Subsequently, he traveled to the US and joined Dr. Jake Liang’s team at the NIH to pursue his work on HBV therapeutic development.
+His work in France, identified the bile acid nuclear receptor, FXR alpha, as a proviral host factor for Hepatitis B Virus in vitro and in vivo.
+Subsequently, he joined Dr. T. Jake Liang’s team at the NIH to pursue his work on HBV therapeutic development.

 Anne Schauer graduated from the University of Maryland with a BS in Biological Sciences.
 She worked at NIAMS in 2019 researching systemic lupus and its ties to the STAT4 gene.
 Her current research in the Liver Disease Branch at NIDDK involves the hepatitis viruses and its replication.
 Anne plans to pursue her Ph.D. in genetics and immunology.